 If you are interested in holding a home funeral for a loved one who has died, you’ll need to be aware of the laws that apply.
 Here is an overview of the rules that govern home funerals in Delaware.

 In all states, it is legal to have your loved one’s body at home after they die.
 Delaware law does not require you to involve a licensed funeral director in making or carrying out final arrangements.
 (See, for example, 16 Delaware Code §§ 3151 and 3152 (2018), which allow the “funeral director or person acting as such” to obtain a burial-transit permit.)

 Delaware law determines who has the right to make final decisions about a person’s body and funeral services.
-This right goes first to the deceased person, if they wrote down instructions before their death, and after that to family members in an established order.
+This right and responsibility goes to the following people, in order:

 Embalming is usually not required.
 In Delaware, a body must be embalmed, refrigerated, or placed in a hermetically sealed casket only if disposition does not occur within 24 hours.
 (See 16 Delaware Administrative Code § 4204-3.0 (2018).)
 If the body will be transported by “common carrier” -- such as an airplane or train -- it must reach its destination within 24 hours and be contained in a metal or metal-lined and permanently-sealed casket.
 Otherwise, the body must be embalmed.
 (16 Delaware Administrative Code § 4204-7.0 (2018).)

 Refrigeration or dry ice can usually preserve a body for a short time.
 There are resources available to help you learn to prepare a body at home for burial or cremation.
 The website of the National Home Funeral Alliance is a good place to start.

 If the person died of a contagious disease, you should consult a doctor.